 John Steinbeck once wrote, “Maybe a specialist is only a coward, afraid to look out of his little cage.
 And think what any specialist misses—the whole world over his fence.”
 We wouldn’t go so far as to call specialists cowards—some of our best friends are specialists—but Steinbeck does raise a good point.
 There is such a thing as being too specialized, and when that happens, it can be difficult to see over the fence you’ve built for yourself to spot opportunities on the other side.
 (That’s one reason why companies often bring in outside writers in the first place.)

-Generalists, on the other hand, have the advantage of working across many different industries and projects, which can help them think more holistically about a topic.
+Generalists, on the other hand, have the advantage of working across many different industries and accounts, which can help them think more holistically about a topic.
 They may, for example, be able to share some insights from another industry that can help you appeal to a bigger audience—like marketing your project management tool as the solution to a problem you didn’t even know recruiters faced.

 Of course, it’s not impossible for specialists to think outside the box, as evidenced by the many brilliant in-house copywriters throughout history who have come up with groundbreaking ideas, despite being highly focused on a singular type of work.
 But when you’re only looking through a narrow scope day after day, it can sometimes be trickier to adopt a broader mindset—or even recognize that you need one.